kentmw/jpeg-web-worker/README.md

 # jpeg-web-worker
-Generate a jpeg using a web worker
+Generate a jpeg (or png) using a web worker

 ## Motivation
 The browser can generate a jpeg for you from an HTML canvas: